TobiasJu/SAPA/README.md

 	- http://karchinlab.org/apps/appVest.html

+- **CADD_raw**
-- **CADD**
+	- raw CADD score
-	- Scores ranges from ?? to ??
 	- The larger the score the more likely the SNP has damaging effect.
 	- http://cadd.gs.washington.edu/

 - **CADD_phred**
+	- Scores range from 0 to 60
+	- Deleterious threshold > 15
-	- This is phred-like rank score based on whole genome CADD raw scores.
+	- This is [phred-like rank score](https://en.wikipedia.org/wiki/Phred_quality_score) based on whole genome CADD raw scores.
 	- The larger the score the more likely the SNP has damaging effect.

 - **DANN**